 - High knees

-Warm ups specific to the sport are also advised.
-For example, soccer players could practise dribbling and passing with a partner, or you could set up a circuit and get your kids to dribble through cones, and then run with a partner, passing the ball back and forth before kicking a goal.
+In addition, you should add sport-specific warm ups.
+For example, soccer players could practise dribbling and passing with a partner.
+Or, you could set up a circuit.
+Getting your kids to dribble through cones, and then run with a partner.
+Passing the ball back and forth before kicking a goal.

-Stretching should always follow the warm up to reduce the risk of injury.
-Stretching cold muscles makes them more likely to tear or strain.
+A stretching regime should always follow the warm up to reduce the risk of injury.
+As, stretching cold muscles makes them more likely to tear or strain.

 Generally, stretching may begin at the spine, and then move from the upper to the lower body.
-The stretch should be held for approximately 20-30 seconds at the point of tension or tightness (not pain!).
+Hold the stretch for approximately 20-30 seconds, at the point of tension or tightness (not pain!).
 Slow, regular breathing is optimal.
-Slowly and gently stretch the muscle groups that will be involved in the activity.
-It is recommended that you consult with a physical therapist or your child’s coach to determine the most effective and safest stretches for their sport.
+Then, slowly and gently stretch the muscle groups that will be involved in the activity.
+Also, we recommend consulting with a physical therapist, or your child’s coach, to determine the most effective and safest stretches for their sport.

-Static stretching should also be incorporated into the warm down.
+Lastly, incorporate static stretching into the warm down.

-Unfortunately, it is not uncommon for coaches to neglect the cool-down at the end of a training session or game.
-On cold nights it can be tempting to race home to the warmth, but warming down effectively is just as important as warming up, particularly after intense physical activity.
+Unfortunately, it’s not uncommon for coaches to neglect the cool-down at the end of a training session or game.
+So, on cold nights it can be tempting to race home to the warmth.
+But, warming down effectively is just as important as warming up.
+Particularly after intense physical activity.
 The aim of warming down is to gradually lower the heart rate and allow it to safely return to its resting state.
-It also ensures maximum flexibility and relaxes the muscles, allowing them to return to their resting length.
+Also, it ensures maximum flexibility and relaxes the muscles, allowing them to return to their resting length.
 Stretching during the cool down can further assist in increasing muscle flexibility.

-Similar activities to the warm up can be used, but at a lower intensity, for example: jogging instead of running.
+Use similar activities to the warm, but at a lower intensity.
+For, example: jogging instead of running.

-Adequate hydration is vital for all athletes, but is easily to overlook, especially during Winter.
-When your child forgets to drink water regularly, they may experience muscle cramps and spasms.
+Adequate hydration is vital for all athletes, but is easy to overlook, especially during Winter.
+Moreover, when your child forgets to drink water regularly, they may experience muscle cramps and spasms.
 This makes sense when you consider that muscles are 75% water.
-Ensure your child carries their water bottle with them at all times, and encourage them to sip regular mouthfuls.
+So, ensure your child carries their water bottle with them at all times, and encourage them to sip regular mouthfuls.
 Generally, children are quite good at efficiently maintaining their own hydration if they can drink according to their thirst.
 Encouraging your child to drink regularly during training should make them feel more comfortable rehydrating during a game.